arctil/arctil/README.md

-### arctil web application security tool configuration files
+### arctil security assessment tool configuration files

  * Information gather
  * Website Enumeration
  * Vulnerability Scanner

+Help protect your website against a multitude of potential security threats with our website security scanner.
 For more information visit the official website - https://arctil.com

 <!--
 **arctil/arctil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.